 Two years later, we were at another Sanctity of Human Life service and again were struck by how abortion IS the American Holocaust.
 Ray Comfort’s 180 video (www.180movie.com) was given out at the service.
 We watched it that week with our Community Life group, and as soon as it ended, my husband and I looked at each other and said, “This is the year.”
 We talked about it with our group and prayed that God would bring us people, as this wasn’t something we could tackle on our own.
 Of course, He knew that and had already been preparing another couple well before we were aware of the need.

 I had talked with my aunt and she encouraged me to give the proceeds of the run to something concrete, such as a mobile ultrasound unit.
-I had never heard of one, but a few days later, a friend posted a link on Facebook to Save the Storks, a similar mobile ultrasound unit ministry in Colorado.
+I had never heard of one, but a few days later, a friend posted a link on Facebook to a similar mobile ultrasound unit ministry.
 The more we started hearing about mobile ultrasound units, the more confirmed we were in the direction God was taking us.
 It felt so out of reach, but we began praying God would bring a mobile unit to the streets of Portland.